angelli8201/capstone-project/README.md

 # capstone-project

 As a casual Lego enjoyer, I want to search for products so I can find something I might be interested in purchasing.
 In the 85+ years that LEGO has been running, they have released over 15,000 sets.
 With sets coming and in and out of rotation every year, I want to see a wide collection of new, popular, and even rare sets for sale.
 For my project, I want to build an e-comm app.
 The business model would be on Legos.
 The design of the store would be very colorful and nostalgic.
 I would create product pages with detailed product listings with descriptions, images, and prices.
 As a user, I want to add a product to my cart, so I may purchase it later.
 The cart should display current items added, in addition to the cart total.
 In addition, I would like to create a Lego news section, talking about what recent events the company has done.
 My learning goal is to look into React Stripe to mimic checkout and payment flow.
+In addition, I want to implement Framer Motion for react animations.

 Database
 - legoSet